subramanya1997/navigating-umass-amherst-a-handbook-for-international-students/introduction/contribute.md

+---
+comments: false
+---
 # Contribute

-Feel free to contribute to this book by creating a pull request or opening an issue on [GitHub](https://github.com/subramanya1997/navigating-umass-amherst-a-handbook-for-international-students).
+Feel free to contribute to this guide by creating a pull request or opening an issue on [GitHub](https://github.com/subramanya1997/navigating-umass-amherst-a-handbook-for-international-students).

 ## Amherst Housing Survey